WiFi Robot Platform Design Instructions

-This page show step by step how to use Roboteq's motor controllers along with an Intel Atom low power motherboard to build a Wireless LAN remotely operated Robot platform.
+This article show step by step how to use Roboteq's motor controllers along with an Intel Atom low power motherboard to build a Wireless LAN remotely operated Robot platform.

 Roboteq's dual-channel motor controllers are particularly well suited for mobile robot applications.
 Their high current drive capability, native support for tank-steering, and their many monitoring and safety features ensure smooth and reliable operation.
 Their RS232 interface ensures an efficient direct connection to a PC compatible motherboard.
 Intel's Atom processor offers a great combination of very high computing power at low power consumption and exceptionally low cost.